-As the first application from visitors for admission into the Chapter is generally made to the Sentinel at the door, your station will often present you to the observation of strangers; it is, therefore, essentially necessary that he who sustains the office with which you are entrusted, should be a man of good morals, steady habits, strict discipline, temperate, affable and discreet.
+COMPANION: You are appointed Sentinel of this Chapter, and I invest you with the badge, and this implement of your office.
+As the sword is placed in the hands of the Sentinel, with which you are entrusted, should be a man of good morals, steady habits, strict discipline, temperate, affable and discreet.
 I trust that a just regard for the honor and reputation of the institution, will ever induce you to perform with fidelity the trust reposed in you; and when the door of this earthly tabernacle shall be closed, may you find an abundant entrance through the gates into the temple and city of our God.